The Canadian seal hunt is highly controversial. Should it be banned? Here’s what we think

 According to a 2011 DFO report, the seal population has increased fourfold in that time, to about eight million seals.
 In the last five years, with worldwide demand for seal products plummeting, the harvest has been about nineteen percent of the TAC.
 Seals are not an endangered species.
 And given their rising numbers, we need to consider the relationship between seals and fish.

 A seal will eat at least a tonne of fish every year.
 So, without regular culling of the seal population, Canada’s fish populations may be vulnerable to significant decreases.
 In fact, the European Union still somewhat hypocritically practices seal culling to protect its own fish stocks, despite having banned seal products from European markets.

 Dollars or Sense?

-While the Feds are tightening regulatory screws on hunters, the Newfoundland-Labrador government subsidized the sealing industry to the tune of $3.6 million in 2013.
+Perhaps for that reason, the Newfoundland-Labrador government subsidised the sealing industry to the tune of $3.6 million in 2013.
 And now the province and the Feds have teamed up on a $500,000 marketing campaign to promote seal meat domestically and abroad, even though there’s no traditional market for seal meat outside Newfoundland-Labrador and Asia.